hailpam/tech-interview-handbook/transversals/project-management.md

 15. What are the important processes for project integration management?
 16. What is a SOW?
 Statement of Work.
 17. What does Scope management involve?
-18. How should changes controlled?
+18. How should changes be controlled?
 19. What is Work Breakdown Structure (WBD) and how does it affect the work estimates of tasks/activities?
 20. How do you define a milestone?
 21. What are some techniques used for defining scope?